gcallah/Rationalism/CommonCause/common.md

 standards (or any standards) it is a profoundly anti-liberal, non-neutral doctrine."

-And here that cat is out of the bag: for a doctrine to be "neutral," it must be liberal.
+And here that cat is out of the bag: for a doctrine to be acceptable to liberal "neutrality," it must be... liberal.
 What could give greater lie to the myth of liberal neutrality than this explicit declaration that only liberal views are "neutral"!
 In other words, "If you agree with my politics, I will declare your views acceptably neutral, but if you disagree with them, I will condemn them as non-neutral."
 It